How to comply with GDPR? [10 steps checklist]

 Make sure you also update your privacy policy stating the clear legal basis for collecting and processing data.

 Additionally, your privacy policy should be reviewed regularly and updated when needed.
 It should include information on what specific data is collected, how long, how it will be used, and who it will be shared with.
+It must also explain to users their rights.

 You can check the official GDPR privacy policy template for specific requirements on what to include.

-5. Know data subject rights
+Step 7: Respect data subject rights

 When data subjects request access to their personal data, the GDPR Recital 64 requires organizations to verify their identity for security reasons.